iu2019/sprint_10/README.md

 ```
 Please note: no country domain allowed other than .ru, as per the assignement
 Please also note: no name division with '.' is allowed, again, as per assignement

+ver 0.0.2
+Now allowing dot in the user name, not just the domain

 ## Phone
 ```